Big and chunky cookies dotted with melted chocolate chunks. These whole wheat chocolate chip cookies make a brilliant snack.

 - 50g dark muscovado sugar

 - 50g margarine, softened and cut into cubes

 - 60g dark chocolate, broken into small chunks

-To make this cookie recipe, put the flour, sugar, bicarbonate of soda, vanilla extract and margarine in a food processor and pulse until it looks like fine breadcrumbs.
+Put the flour, sugar, bicarbonate of soda, vanilla extract and margarine in a food processor and pulse until it looks like fine breadcrumbs.
 Add the egg and yolk and pulse until combined.

 Tip the dough onto a floured work surface and sprinkle over the chocolate chunks.
 Bring together with your hands, then divide into 20 balls.

-If you want to be extra healthy, why not swap out the chocolate chips for raisins instead - they're just as nice and sweet!
+If you want to be extra healthy, why not swap out the chocolate chips for raisins instead - they're just as nice and sweet.